Organic infant formula & feeding support

 Warm up and cool down stretches are helpful

-Engage in a variety of exercises that are safe for pregnancy and involve stretching, strengthening, and low-impact aerobics
+Engage in a variety of exercises that are safe for pregnancy and involve stretching, strengthening, and low-impact aerobics6

-Consider doing exercises that can help promote back health
+Consider doing exercises that can help promote back health13

 When you cool down after exercise, include a recovery period followed by deeper and longer stretching

 After more vigorous exercise, walk around until your heart rate comes back to normal, then take some time to stretch.7 Stretching after exercise is the perfect way to take advantage of your warmed-up muscles and increase your flexibility.